 These study findings clearly show that rural households continue to be more vulnerable to cuts in social welfare payments and experience higher costs of essential goods and services to necessitate an adequate standard of living.
 Essentially, rural households will be the first to be pushed below the poverty line, or further below the poverty line as the case may be.
+The reliance on fossil fuels for heating of homes with no alternatives available is also a concern, especially if there are changes in carbon tax.
+This will have a bigger impact on the incomes of rural households on limited or fixed incomes.

-IRL welcome the $\in$ 5 increase in basic social welfare payments across the board in previous two budgets.
-However, as outlined above, the income inadequacy for households in receipt of a social welfare payment is a lot greater than $\in$ 5.
+IRL welcome the \in 5 increase in basic social welfare payments across the board in previous budgets and would call for this to be introduced from January.
+However, as outlined above, the income inadequacy for households in receipt of a social welfare payment is a lot greater than \in 5.